 Although relatively close to Athens, the lively island of Kea (or Tzia in Greek) is not well known by tourists.
 It is an island with numerous natural attractions, rich traditions and authentic hospitality.
-This is the “gate of the Cyclades”, offering an ancient crossroads of cultures in the Aegean Sea.
+This is the "gateway to the Cyclades”, offering an ancient crossroads of cultures in the Aegean Sea.

 With a surface of 131 square kilometres and total length of coasts of 86 km, Kea is one of the biggest Cycladic islands.
 It is mainly a mountainous island with abundant water, fertile plateaus and valleys.
 The highest mountain of the island is the Profitis Ilias with an altitude of 568 meters.
 In the northern part of the island lies the gulf of Agios Nikolaos, the main harbour of the island.